Nurintaaan/Design-Pattern/README.md

 So, design pattern is a vocabulary/look up terms for developer to talk about design, so we will focus on the design rather than implementation

 ## Design Principle
-- Separate something that always change and not
+- separate something that always change and not
 - focus on interface not implementation
 - compositon over inheritance
+- strive for loosely coupled design between objects and interact